Clerx

 Pillar 3: Legal news and developments

-Legal rules and regulations change constantly.
-When major developments occur, potential clients often search for explanations.
+Legal rules, regulations, and court decisions change constantly.
+When major developments happen, potential clients often search for explanations in plain English.

 Pillar 4: Visual explainers and legal tips

-Many legal topics are difficult for non lawyers to understand.
+Many legal topics are difficult for non-lawyers to understand.
+Visual content can make those topics easier to absorb.

-Short graphics or simple visual guides can explain topics such as:
+Short graphics, carousels, or simple visual guides can explain:

 • the steps in a legal process